The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

 \subsubsection{Video face recognition}

-The above algorithms focus on still image-based face recognition.
-For video face recognition, a common way~\cite{Chen2017UnconstrainedSF,Ding2018TrunkBranchEC} is to equally consider the importance of each frame and simply average a set of deep features to obtain a template face representation.
+The above methods focus on still image-based face recognition.
+For video face recognition, a common way~\cite{Chen2017UnconstrainedSF,Ding2018TrunkBranchEC} is to equally consider the importance of each frame and simply average a set of deep features as the template.
 However, this routine does not consider the different quality of frames and the temporal information across frames.
-How to obtain an optimal template face representation in video is the major challenge of video-based face recognition.
-Many methods~\cite{Yang2017NeuralAN,Gong2019VideoFR,Liu2019FeatureAN,Gong2019LowQV} proposed to aggregate the frame-level features with the attention weights or quality scores.
-Besides, Rao~\textit{et al.}~\cite{Rao2017LearningDA} aggregate the multiple frames to synthesize the representative face image.
-Parchami~\textit{et al.}~\cite{Parchami2017UsingDA} employed an autoencoder to generate high-quality canonical faces to handle the problem of low-quality frames.
+How to obtain an optimal template feature in video is the major challenge of video face recognition.
+Several methods~\cite{Yang2017NeuralAN,Gong2019VideoFR,Liu2019FeatureAN,Gong2019LowQV} aggregate the frame-level features with the attention weights or quality scores.
+Synthesizing representative or high-quality face image from a video sequence is another possibility~\cite{Rao2017LearningDA,Parchami2017UsingDA}.
+Additionally, certain methods~\cite{Rao2017AttentionAwareDR,Mei2008VideoCP,Liu2018DependencyAwareAC} model the temporal-spatial information with the attention mechanism and find the focus of video frames.

-Most methods exploit the spatial information of each frame independently without considering the temporal information across the frames.
-Accordingly, some methods~\cite{Rao2017AttentionAwareDR,Liu2018DependencyAwareAC} model the temporal-spatial information with the sequential attention mechanism to exploit the rich correlation and find the focus of video frames.